2 Kings 2:9-15

 PRAYER (contemporary language)

-Thei commemoration appears in Lesser Feasts & Fasts 2018 with revised lessons.
+Thei commemoration appears in Lesser Feasts & Fasts 2018 for trial use with revised lessons and collects.

 Return to Lectionary

 ABBOT AT MARSEILLES, 433

 John Cassian (ca. 360 – 435) (Latin: Jo(h)annes

 Eremita Cassianus, Joannus Cassianus, or Joannes Massiliensis), John the

 Ascetic, or John Cassian the Roman, is a Christian theologian celebrated

 in both the Western and Eastern Churches for his mystical writings.
 He

 is known both as one of the "Scythian monks" and as one of the

 John Cassian was born around 360 probably in the region of Scythia Minor